yash91989201/my-hashnode-blogs/clk8mn84h00000ajm65qh5d5a.md

 As the name implies, conditional statements allow the execution of different sets of instructions depending on the evaluation of particular conditions.
 These conditions are typically expressed as logical expressions, which can be true or false.
 When a specific condition is met, the corresponding block of code is executed.
 This allows for the implementation of decision-making processes and the handling of various scenarios within the code.

-There are 5 types of conditional statements
+There are 5 types of conditional statements:

 1. if statement